Revelation2106/MyNovelList/README.md

 # MyNovelList
 Digital library created for a UWS module.

+Change Log 06/06/2021 - Thomas
+- WORK IN PROGRESS - NOT FULLY TESTED
+- Refactored MNL_SignIn to replace panels with custom ones
+	- This allows double buffering to be enabled which stops the flickering when showing/hiding panels

 Change Log 05/06/2021 - Thomas
 - Refactored sign-in to remove leading and trailing whitespace from usernames.
 Passwords may still contain spaces wherever